z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 go back to using SP1's LOAD draw routines which we used in [article 1](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#a-closer-look-at-the-sprites-code).

-What we have here is an 8 frame sprite.
+What we have here is the data for an 8 frame sprite.
 That is, 8 separate 8x8 pixel graphics, which drawn in sequence create the animation.
 Frame 8 is designed to loop back to frame 1, and each frame is designed to move the character one pixel left to right to produce a walking effect one pixel at a time.

 The individual frames are labelled in the listing, but only for information purposes.
 These labels are not exported since the C code doesn't need them for this example.
+We only export the first frame address.

 Notice how each frame is separated from the next with 8 zero bytes.
 As discussed in the [first